Slab Leak Repair Cost:

 Leaking sewage lines can be a bit more dangerous because they often don’t show any signs of damage until the problem becomes more severe.
 These leaks can go undetected for a long period of time and wreak havoc on your home’s foundation.

-If you notice signs of a slab leak in your home, it’s important to consult with a professional immediately (Find out why you should care about a slab leak).
+If you notice signs of a slab leak in your home, it’s important to consult with a professional immediately.
 In some cases, special equipment may need to be used to locate the leak.
 Many professionals have special listening devices that allow them to hear beneath the concrete.

 This equipment pumps air into the water or sewage lines and allows the user to listen for air escaping the pipes to determine where the leak is.
 Once you’ve determined where the leak is, you’ll need to rip up some concrete in order to get to it.
 This can cause a lot of mess, especially since breaking up concrete causes a lot of dust.
 Be sure to cover any furniture you want to keep clean.